by an open suitcase

 shredding any residue of logic. my parched lips are drained of their

-rosy tint you so loved, scaly under the desert moonshine. its
+rosy tint you so loved, scaly under the moroccan desert moonshine. its

 cold nights tell me i should have lingered